20 Ways to stay focused at work (+ instant hacks)

 For example, if you’re trying to write an article and your mind is blank, just open your doc, and start writing anything — even if it’s complete gibberish.
 Your mind will eventually catch up with your fingers, and before you know it, you’ll be fully focused and ready to do the real work.

 Keeping focus at work is crucial for a successful career.
-It’s sometimes challenging, but always manageable — if you follow the right focus tips.
+It’s sometimes challenging but always manageable — if you follow the right focus tips.

 ✉️ What keeps you from getting into flow?
 Which tips are you going to integrate into your work routine to boost your focus?
 Write to us at blogfeedback@clockify.me for a chance to be included in this or one of our future blog posts.
+And, if you liked this blog post, share it with someone you think would be interested in reading it.

 Author: MarijaKojic